brunokoga/Montevideo/magicItems.md

 # Damaging Magic Items

 A magic item doesn't need to make a saving throw unless it is unattended, it is specifically targeted by the effect, or its wielder rolls a natural 1 on his save.
 Magic items should always get a saving throw against spells that might deal damage to them—even against attacks from which a nonmagical item would normally get no chance to save.
-Magic items use the same saving throw bonus for all saves, no matter what the type ( [Fortitude](combat#_fortitude), [Reflex](combat#_reflex), or [Will](combat#_will)).
+Magic items use the same saving throw bonus for all saves, no matter what the type ( [Fortitude](combat#_fortitude), [Reflex](combat#_reflex), or [Will](combat#_will).
 A magic item's saving throw bonus equals 2 + 1/2 its caster level (rounded down).
 The only exceptions to this are intelligent magic items, which make [Will](combat#_will) saves based on their own [Wisdom](gettingStarted#_wisdom) scores.

 Magic items, unless otherwise noted, take damage as nonmagical items of the same sort.
 A damaged magic item continues to function, but if it is destroyed, all its magical power is lost.
 Magic items that take damage in excess of half their total hit points, but not more than their total hit points, gain the [broken](glossary#_broken) condition, and might not function properly.

 ## Repairing Magic Items

 Repairing a magic item requires material components equal to half the cost to create the item, and requires half the time.
-The _ [make whole](spells/makeWhole#_make-whole) _spell can also repair a damaged (or even a destroyed) magic items—if the caster is high enough level.
+The _ [make whole](spell_dir/makeWhole#_make-whole) _spell can also repair a damaged (or even a destroyed) magic items—if the caster is high enough level.

 ## Charges, Doses, and Multiple Uses